rust-lang/rfcs/text/0000-target-tier-policy.md

 patches that fail to build on a target.
 Thus, we place requirements that ensure the target will not block forward progress of the Rust project.

-Any new tier 2 target must be reviewed and approved by the compiler team based on these requirements.
+A proposed new tier 2 target must be reviewed and approved by the compiler team based on these requirements.
+Such review and approval may occur via a Major Change Proposal (MCP).

 In addition, the infrastructure team must approve the integration of the target into Continuous Integration (CI), and the tier 2 CI-related requirements.
 This